-Organisation of Early Years Foundation Stage classes
+Organization of Early Years Foundation Stage classes

-Corporation Road Primary School teaches all Early Years Foundation Stage children in the Foundation Unit which is an area divided into a 52 places Nursery and a Reception Class of up to 30 children.
+Corporation Road Primary School teaches all Early Years Foundation Stage children in the Foundation Unit which is an area divided into a 26 place Nursery and a Reception Class of up to 30 children.
 The unit is connected by double doors.
 All children have daily access to an outside learning area.
 We have access to an outdoor classroom.
-Our outdoor curriculum is based around Seasons and Nature.
-Communication and Language is a central part of all the learning that takes place.
+Our outdoor curriculum is based around Understanding the World, and Physical Development.
+Communication and Language and PSED are a central part of all the learning that takes place.

 The ratio of staff to children adheres to statutory guidance 1:13 in Nursery and 1:30 in Reception.
 Each class has a qualified and DBS cleared teacher as the key person and a Level 3 qualified Teaching Assistant.
 The team has qualified Teaching Assistants and support staff.
-All staff are paediatric First Aid trained.
+All staff are pediatric First Aid trained.